lbw1850151881-lang/trajectory-ranking-gate/docs/index.md

 # Dynamic Model Selection for Trajectory Prediction

-> Reference site for the AAAI 2026 manuscript **“Dynamic Model Selection for Trajectory Prediction via Pairwise Ranking and Meta-Features.”** The repo exposes the full stack needed to reproduce the reported improvements on nuPlan-mini: expert models, meta-feature extraction, RankNet gate training, and LLM-supervised deployment.
+> Reference site for the paper **“Dynamic Model Selection for Trajectory Prediction via Pairwise Ranking and Meta-Features.”** The repo exposes the full stack needed to reproduce the reported improvements on nuPlan-mini: expert models, meta-feature extraction, RankNet gate training, and LLM-supervised deployment.

 ## Why This Project
 Recent trajectory predictors excel on average yet fail in safety-critical long-tail scenes.
 Analysis on 1,287 nuPlan-mini samples shows a **0.464 m FDE oracle gap (16.4%)** between the best single expert (GameFormer) and a tri-expert oracle.
 Bridging that gap requires: